BMC Software

-BMC Software, Inc. is an American multinational information technology (IT) services and consulting, and Enterprise Software company based in Houston, Texas.
+BMC Software, Inc. is an American multinational information technology (IT) services and consulting, and enterprise software company based in Houston, Texas.

-Gartner has positioned BMC as a Leader for the eighth consecutive years in Gartner's 2021 Magic Quadrant for IT Service Management Tools for its BMC Helix ITSM solution.

 History

 The company was founded in Houston, Texas, by former Shell employees Scott Boulette, John Moores, and Dan Cloer, whose surname initials were adopted as the company name BMC Software.
 Moores served as the company's first CEO.
 The firm primarily wrote software for IBM mainframe computers, the industry standard at the time, but since the mid-1990s has been developing software to monitor, manage and automate both distributed and mainframe systems.

 In 1987, Moores was succeeded by Richard A. Hosley II as CEO and President.
 In July 1988, BMC was re-incorporated in Delaware and went public with an initial public offering for BMC stock.
 The first day of trading was August 12, 1988.
-BMC stock was originally traded on the Nasdaq under the symbol BMCS and on the New York Stock Exchange with symbol BMC.
+BMC stock was originally traded on the Nasdaq under the symbol BMCS and later on the New York Stock Exchange with symbol BMC.